cultural reviewer and dabbler in stylistic premonitions

 Why memorize a different command?
 I assume sudoedit just looks up the system’s EDITOR environment variable and uses that.
 Is there any other benefit?

-is a little more complicated than that.
+I don’t use it, but, sudoedit is a little more complicated than that.

-from man sudo
+from man sudo:

 When invoked as sudoedit, the -e option (described below), is implied.